A unique opportunity to experience both humanitarian and environmental NGO projects as well as cultural highlights and spectacular landscapes.

 - Option 1 - Day 17

-In Nazca we will be accompanied by Hilda, who is very familiar with the history and culture of the area and will show us the famous Museum of Maria Reiche, German expert who studied the Nazca lines almost all her life.
-Then we will see the 2 lines by a tower which is a spectacular panoramic point*.
+In Nazca we will see the 2 lines by a tower which is a spectacular panoramic point.
 The Nazca Lines were drawn on the sand of the desert around 2000 years ago; these geometric, zoomorphic patterns are still unknown in their meaning.
-The visit continues to the interesting Acueductos, the ancient impressive aqueduct of the Nazca culture which still carries water to the inhabitants of the area in the middle of the desert.
-At last we will visit the interesting Antonini museum.
-We will then travel to Arequipa at 22.00 and from there we will travel the whole night in bus, arriving at its destination the next morning.
+The visit continues to the ancient aqueduct of the Nazca culture which still carries water.
+At last we will visit the Antonini museum and then head to Pisco to the family Pacheco.

 - Option 2 - Day 9